 - In particular, in 2017 the data processing functions behind the Danube FIS Portal, the D4D Portal and the electronic navigation charts (IENCs) were optimised.
 Through these investments the usability and the data quality of these services will be enhanced in the further course of the project.

 - The fourth "Board of Directors" meeting was held on 14th November 2018 in Budapest.
-The Board of Directors (Directors of the waterway administrations) is responsible for the continuation of the project results even after the project was finalised.

 - In autumn 2018, a joint conference was held in Kladovo (Serbia) together with the national park authorities of the Danube region (united in the sister project "DANUBEparksCONNECTED") and the Danube SEDIMENT project, in which overarching solution strategies in the area of tension between ecology and shipping were discussed.